 - Peel back the shell

-- If you want to keep the tail on, when you peel back the shell, hold on the top of the tail to keep it intact.
+- If you want to keep the tail on, when you peel back the shell, hold on to the top of the tail to keep it intact.

 - Cut a shallow incision in the back of each shrimp and lift out the dark vein with the tip of the knife.
 It is really easy once you get the hang of it.